IncredibleProgress/sweetheart.py/README.md

 - provided web libs for high-level featuring: [Bootstrap4](https://getbootstrap.com/), [Vue.js](https://vuejs.org/)
 - optionnal frontend language: [Typescript](https://www.typescriptlang.org/)

 **And all other nice things you wish using apt, pip and npm:** sweetheart comes with the above mentionned package to support you saving time.
-Your are not forced to use these components, but these are what you should highly consider at first for starting new projects.
+Your are not forced to use these components, but these are what you should highly consider for starting new projects.

+In a first approach you can consider that sweetheart provides to you **an incredible full-stacked sandbox**.

 ## The sweetheart developpement chart